shoker537/Commons/README.md

                 gui,
-                0, // How many lines to skip (0 if you want the generator to work from the first slot) 5, // Count of lines for generation items (the entries which the page should show) new ItemStackBuilder(ItemType.RED_STAINED_GLASS).displayName("&cNo friends found :(").build(), // The item shown when the page is empty
+                0, // How many lines to skip (0 if you want the generator to work from the first slot) 5, // Count of lines for generation items (the entries which the page should show) new BungeeItemStack(ItemType.RED_STAINED_GLASS).displayName("&cNo friends found :(").build(), // The item shown when the page is empty
-                22, // The slot for nothing-found item new ItemStackBuilder(ItemType.YELLOW_STAINED_GLASS_PANE).build() // The item which covers the last line of the GUI, it is a 'system' line with controls of a page (prev/next page buttons)
+                22, // The slot for nothing-found item new BungeeItemStack(ItemType.YELLOW_STAINED_GLASS_PANE).build() // The item which covers the last line of the GUI, it is a 'system' line with controls of a page (prev/next page buttons)
                 );
         // Receive a list of entries the page should show friends = FriendsPlugin.getFriends(player.getUniqueId());